tektoncd/website/content/en/docs/Concepts/_index.md

 A **pipeline** is a collection of **tasks** in order.
 Tekton collects all the tasks, connects them in a directed acyclic graph (DAG), and executes the graph in sequence.
-In other words, it creates a number of Kubernetes pods and ensures that each pods complete running successfully as desired.
+In other words, it creates a number of Kubernetes pods and ensures that each pod completes running successfully as desired.
 Tekton grants developers full control of the process: one may set up a fan-in/fan-out scenario of task completion, ask Tekton to retry automatically should a flaky test exists, or specify a condition that a task must meet before